Bravewave/CATERupload/README.md

 The software is designed by computer scientists to solve a technical problem and as a result its barrier to entry limits its appeal to its target audience (that being researchers and scientists in the field, as well as roboticists).
 This project is a proof-of-concept showing that it is possible to employ a remote solution for interfacing with the CATER software, thereby making it a far more widely accessible tool.

 More information can be found on CATER's [GitHub repository](https://github.com/LarsHaalck/CATER) and [its paper](https://www.science.org/doi/10.1126/scirobotics.adg3679) in Science Advances journal.

+## Missing Files

+### Google JWT Authentication
+This project uses JWT authentication for Google APIs.
+For obvious reasons, the token used for the project is not stored in this repository.
+If cloning this project, one ought to be generated using the Google Cloud Console, the JSON file renamed to `auth.json`, and that file placed within a directory at the root level named `auth/`.

+### Environment Variables
+This project sues

+## Project Hierarchy

+The project consists of 4 main directories: the root directory, where the app entry point, Git files and required NPM package files are stored; `public/`, where the static frontend pages are stored; `uploads/`, an (initally) empty directory in which the app will store uploaded videos; and `util/` where all helper functionality is neatly abstracted away for readability and ease of editing.

+### cli.js
+Deals with all command line interfacing, using [ShellJS](https://www.npmjs.com/package/shelljs).
+The user's video must first be processed by FFMPEG, then by CATER.

+### drive.js
+Deals with Google Drive authentication and uploading